A universal framework for entanglement detection under group symmetry: Introduction

-In Section 5, we focus on the question of whether all PPT quantum states are separable, i.e. PPT=SEP problem for some tripartite quantum states with unitary group symmetries.
-In Section 5.1, we present explicit positive non-decomposable covariant linear maps $\Le:M_d(\Comp)\rightarrow M_{d^2}(\Comp)$ satisfying
+In Section \ref{sec-examples2}, we focus on the question PPT=SEP for some tripartite quantum states with unitary group symmetries.
+In Section 5.1, we present explicit positive non-decomposable covariant linear maps $\Le:M_d(\Comp)\rightarrow M_{d^2}(\Comp)$ satisfying the covariance: